Project EnergyConnect

 The Australian Energy Market Commission changed its rules in April 2019 to streamline the regulatory process for several network upgrades including Project EnergyConnect.
 The change allows the Australian Energy Regulator to consider the proposals concurrently.
 ElectraNet established information hubs near the South Australian part of the route to consult the public about the detailed route.
 One of the concerns is that the proposed route crosses Calperum Station which is home to a critically endangered species, the black-eared miner.
 New South Wales put the project on a fast-track development process by assigning it "critical infrastructure" status.
 The Clean Energy Finance Corporation issued a $295 million debt instrument for the project in May 2021.

 A new substation will be built at Bundey, about 10 km from Robertstown substation.
-The connection between those will operate at South Australia's transmission voltage of 275kV.
-The interconnector main line east from Bundey will operate at New South Wales voltage of 330kV.
+The connection between those will operate at South Australia's transmission voltage of 275 kV.
+The interconnector main line east from Bundey will operate at New South Wales voltage of 330 kV.
 Substation construction contracts to build the new Bundey substation and expand Robertstown and Tungkillo substations were awarded to Consolidated Power Projects.
 The contract for the transmission lines to the South Australian border (200 km) was let to Downer Utilities Australia.
 Construction began with the first towers out from Robertstown on 15 February 2022.
-The connection to Buronga is expected to be completed late in 2023, and the full link to Wagga Wagga by early 2025.
+The connection to Buronga was expected to be completed late in 2023, and the full link to Wagga Wagga by early 2025.
+Several power control items are to be connected to the line, including five 330 kV Phase Shifting Transformers, two synchronous condensers and four variable shunt reactors.

+The first stage from Robertstown in South Australia to Buronga in NSW, plus the spur to Victoria, was operational in April 2025.